|Original-Odhner Model 127, c.1950|

 The left-hand register is variously known as the "counter" register (because it counts turns of the rotor), the "quotient" register (because that is where the quotient appears in division), or the "proof" register (which "proves" the number of turns in multiplication).

-A single operating finger geared to the mainshaft engages with the intermediate star wheels and advances the selected digit by one position for each turn of the rotor.
+The gear at the end of the rotor shaft drives an intermediate gear, which carries a single operating finger.
+The finger engages with the intermediate star wheels and advances the selected digit by one position for each turn of the rotor.
 Note that the top of the mainshaft is cut away to allow the finger to pass.

 The counter wheels are numbered in both directions to avoid a complement display when the rotor is turned backwards for subtraction.
 Numbers 0 to 8 in one direction are in white for addition, and 1 to 9 in the other direction are in red for subtraction.
 Zero and 9 only appear once, so 9 is red regardless of direction.
 There are 18 numbers on the wheel, not 20, and 9 teeth on the star wheel to give the 2:1 reduction.